hans-schmidt/kawpow_personal_stratum_server/README.md

 KPSS is stratum server for solo mining without a pool.
 It sits between your mining software and the ravend core node server.

-Your miner (kawpowminer) talks to your GPU card on one side (using CUDA or Open-CL) and KPSS on the other side (using Stratum).
+Your miner (kawpowminer) talks to your GPU card on one side (using CUDA or Open-CL) and to KPSS on the other side (using Stratum).
 Meanwhile, KPSS is also talking to ravend on its other side using the core RPC JSON commands.